Mid-Columbia-Libraries/jsPAPI/README.md

 jsPAPI is namespaced under the global `jsPAPI`.

 To start using the API you will need to create an instance of the jsPAPI class and pass it configuration for your API Server.
-This can be accomplished by either editing your .env file, or passing parameters to the instance when you create it:
+This can be accomplished by either editing your config.js file, or passing parameters to the instance when you create it:

 ``` Javascript
     // Most configuration options have reasonable defaults